deepseattle/Org_HowTos/hierarchy_and_sustainability.md

 In the works: Guarav Avora, Abhishek Patnia

-## Responibilies
+## Responsibilities

 * BDFL: Final Say
-* Organizers: Secure meetup locations, foster new projects, find speakers (project updates or mini "tech talks")
+* Organizers: Secure meetup locations, foster new projects, find speakers (project updates or mini "tech talks"), archive talks
-* Project Leads: manager their project
+* Project Leads: manage their project
 * Projects in the works: explore viability of project
 * Participants: have fun and do good work